Stair Connection Edit

 Attached to: Supporting or Supported .
 In each of the following illustrations, the supporting member is the beam, and the supported member is the stair.

 ' Supporting ' specifies that the " Attachment " choice be used as the method for shop attaching the connection to the beam.
-Note that if the connection is a shear plate, there are a couple of exceptions.
-Also, you cannot create a connection (any type) that shop welds to the supporting member when there is no supporting member -- see " Supporting member number ."
+If ' Supporting ' is selected when there is no supporting member, the connection will not be generated when the model is processed.

 Section size: Any section size for angle material that is in the local shape file .
 You can type in the section size that you want, or you can press the "file cabinet" browse button ( ) and double-click any section that is on the list of available materials in the local shape file.
 Validation only lets you enter a material that is listed in the local shape file.
 Also, if you enter a section size that is not available, validation brings up a yes-no dialog with the warning, " The section size is not available from suppliers.
 Are you sure you want to use it? "